The Cheeky Monkey Media Blog

 A few words from the apes, monkeys, and various primates that make up the Cheeky Monkey Super Squad.

 When I think of tools, I think of something that’s designed to make life easier.
 They can be used to achieve a specific goal, function, or process in a shorter period of time.
 Below is a list of web tools that can get you through the workweek a little bit faster.

 Content Management System

-A content management system (CMS) is a software package designed to make it easy for non-technical users to add, edit and manage their website.
-If you're looking at starting a new website, I highly recommend using an open source CMS such as Drupal to get your site up and running, and make your life easier.
+A content management system (CMS) is a software package designed to make it easy for non-technical users to add, edit and manage their websites.
+If you’re looking at starting a new website, I highly recommend using an open-source CMS such as Drupal to get your site up and running and make your life easier.

 If your site is larger or you are mass updating similar content, you will want to have a tool to do this.
 Thankfully, there are two modules that can help.
 The Admin views module brings the power of views and greatly extends the customization of Drupal administration pages.
 Secondly, the Views Bulk Operations module gives you the power to do mass updates to your content, which can save many hours of mundane tasks.